Disneyland vs. Walt Disney World - Which To Visit

 • Hollywood Studios (9)

-Each of the six parks has at least one nighttime show.
-These range from fireworks and projections, like at Happily Ever After at Magic Kingdom, to illuminated water shows, like World of Color at Disney California Adventure.
+Each of the six parks has at least one nighttime show (though not all run every night).
+These range from fireworks and projections, like at Happily Ever After at Magic Kingdom, to illuminated water shows, like World of Color at Disney California Adventure, to the simple projection show Awakenings on Animal Kingdom’s Tree of Life.

 Price